 Work with fellow professionals to facilitate the ability to minimize or prevent, across the life span, the limitations and restrictions that auditory dysfunctions can impose on well-being, and on communicative, interpersonal, psychosocial, educational, and vocational functioning.

 - Provide a forum for professionals who have an interest in audiologic/aural rehabilitation to exchange and discuss current research and practice information

 - Make available professional development opportunities to enhance knowledge and skills

 - Promote practices and policies related to the provision of effective interventions and use of hearing aids, cochlear implants, implantable devices, and other hearing assistive technologies

 - Promote research related to audiologic/aural rehabilitation

-The mission of SIG 8 is to address public health issues related to hearing and balance through a transdisciplinary approach.
-SIG 8 provides a forum for discussion on topics that include:
+The mission of SIG 8 is to address public health issues related to all aspects of audiology through a transdisciplinary interprofessional collaborative practice (IPP) approach.

 Join fellow professionals who are passionate about issues surrounding hearing and hearing disorders in children and their families.

 - Provide a unified voice and advocacy for childhood hearing issues within ASHA

 - Serve as a forum for demonstrating and sharing new technologies, research, clinical developments, and treatment outcomes